ology/techn.ology.net/blog/2021/03/19/word-clouds-with-r/index.markdown

 ---
 status: published
-title: Word Clouds with R
+title: Word-clouds with R
 tags:
-  - software
   - R
   - NLP
+  - software
 ---

 What are the most used words in Sherlock Holmes?
 Let's make word-clouds and find out!